lukehalpin/ADHD_ThinkAloudStudy/README.md

 I ask that if you use these materials in replication or in a similar study that you cite both this github and the corresponding paper found at xxxx

+If you have any issues using the materials please contact me at l.halpin@lancaster.ac.uk or at luke@lukehalpin.co.uk

 The code is in a broken and unbroken state, with the unbroken code being in a state where it should be able to run normally without edits.

 The broken code contains two logic and two compilation errors.
 The errors are as follows: